emeb/up5k_basic/README.md

 ## Loading

-I built this system on a upduino and programmed it with a custom USB->SPI board that I built so you will definitely need to tweak the programming target of the Makefile in the icestorm directory to match your own hardware.
+I built this system on a custom up5k board and programmed it with a custom USB->SPI board that I built so you will definitely need to tweak the programming target of the Makefile in the icestorm directory to match your own hardware.

 ## Running BASIC